Skip to main content Skip to footer

 3. Vacation time accrues during paid time worked and paid absences covered by sick, family illness, and vacation time.

-4. Vacation for full-time Administrative Professional employees may not be accumulated in excess of 270 hours at the end of September 30, December 31, March 31, and June 30.
-Maximum vacation accrual for part-time and full-time (less than 1.0 FTE) employees is prorated.
+4. Vacation time for full-time Administrative Professional employees must not exceed 288 hours at the end of each month.
+The maximum accrual for part-time and full-time (less than 1.0 FTE) employees is prorated based on FTE.

 5. Vacation accrual for partial calendar months of employment (which can occur during the first or last month of employment and during the month in which an unpaid portion of a leave of absence begins or ends) is calculated based on the effective date of the occurrence according to the following table.